substrate-system/tapout/README.md

 - Browser and timing information
 - Perfect for CI/CD or sharing results

+**Output Control:**
+- `--outdir <path>` - Specify where to save the HTML report (default: current directory)
+- `--outfile <name>` - Specify the filename for the HTML report (default: test-results.html)

 **GitHub Pages Integration:**
 The generated HTML file is self-contained and can be easily hosted on GitHub Pages or any static hosting service.
-Simply commit the `test-results.html` file to your repository.
+Simply commit the HTML file to your repository.

 ```sh
 # Example CI workflow